hackworthltd/primer/docs/project-overview.md

 * `primer-selda` implements [SQLite](https://www.sqlite.org/) database
   bindings for the Primer language server's program store.

-* `primer-service` adapts the `primer` Haskell API to an HTTP API (actually, [two different HTTP API's](http-apis.md)), so that it can be used over a network, and more specifically, in the case of the OpenAPI variant, easily consumed by popular web application frameworks.

 (Additionally, the `primer-benchmark` package is used by the project maintainers to track performance regressions and improvements, but plays no part in the implementation of the Primer language service.)